Contest success functions with(out) headstarts: Axiomatization

-\textit{Sketch of proof}.
-The full proof is shown in Appendix \ref{appendix:main proof}.
-The proof of ONLY IF part includes 5 steps.
-Step 1 applies Lemma \ref{lemma:logit} to get the general logit form, i.e., $p_i^N(x) = f_i(x_i)/\sum_{j\in N} f_j(x_j)$, where $f_j(x_j)$ is an strictly increasing and non-negative function for contestant $j\in N$.
-Step 2 constructs a series of two-level CSFs, including individual CSFs and a CSF allowing for a tie among all contestants.
-Step 3 considers the case of the tie CSF being zero and gets the form of asymmetric Tullock CSF, followed by a similar proof of \cite{clark1998}.
-Step 4 considers the case of the tie CSF being positive, applies \cite{blavatskyy2010}'s corollary, and gets the CSF as in theorem with $\sum_{j\in N} b_j > 0$.
-Step 5 concludes the forms derived from former two steps, uses LCA to get the sub-contest representation. $ \qedsymbol$
+\begin{proof}[Sketch of proof] (only if) part includes 5 steps.
+Step 1 applies Lemma \ref{lemma:logit} to get the asymmetric logit form (\ref{eq:ind11}).
+Step 2 constructs a series of two-level CSFs, including individual CSFs and a CSF allowing for a draw among all contestants.
+Step 3 considers the case of the draw CSF being zero and gets the form of asymmetric Tullock CSF with $\sum_{j\in N} b_j = 0$, followed by a similar proof of \cite{clark1998}.
+Step 4 considers the case of the draw CSF being positive, applies \cite{blavatskyy2010}'s corollary, and gets the CSF with $\sum_{j\in N} b_j > 0$.
+Step 5 concludes the forms derived from former two steps, and uses LCA to get the sub-contest representations. \end{proof}

-The proof shows that the luck part indeed represents an second-level allocation of remaining prize among all contestants, when the remaining prize is not allocated to any contestant in the first level.
-In this proof, Steps 2, 3, and 4 can be replaced by some construction, and the function form can be derived directly.
-An alternative proof is shown in Appendix \ref{appendix:alternative}.
+Two proofs are provided in Appendix \ref{apx:ind1}.
+The main proof, of which a sketch is shown here, reveals that the headstart part indeed exhibits a second-level allocation of remaining prize among all contestants, when the remaining prize is not allocated to any contestant in the first level.
+Alternatively, the functional form can also be obtained directly from some constructions.

-This CSF is in a boarder form than before.
-For example, (a)symmetric Tullock CSF is a special case of this CSF by restricting luck $b_i = 0$ axiomatized before \citep{skaperdas1996, clark1998}, and thus a series of simplier CSFs are also covered.
-CSF with linear contest technology \citep{nti2004} is a special case of this CSF by restricting $r=1$, which is also widely used in head starts literature \citep{franke2018}. \cite{amegashie2006} restricts CSF with $a_i = r = 1$ and keeps symmetric luck $b_i$.
+This CSF is in a broader form than before.
+For example, (a)symmetric Tullock CSF is a special case of this CSF by restricting headstart part $b_i = 0$ for all $i\in N$ \citep{skaperdas1996, clark1998}, and thus a series of more specific CSFs are also covered.
+CSF with linear contest technology is a special case of this CSF by restricting $r=1$, which is also widely used in headstarts literature \citep{nti2004, franke2018}.